 Giving advice makes us all feel important.
-It makes us feel like we are doing something worthy with our lives.
-But, receiving advice: sucks.
+It makes us feel like we are doing something with our lives.
+But receiving advice feels overbearing.
 Especially when you didn’t ask for it.
 That’s the crucible we are in now.

-We have become used to the what next? question, but to actually be told what we should do next and worse: when to get married!
-“You just crossed the line, you nosy old prick!
+We have become used to the what next? question from people.
+But to actually be told what exactly we should do next and worse: when exactly to get hitched and make babies and stuff, you just crossed the line, you!
 You don’t tell me what I should do next and don’t ever tell me I should get married because it’s the right age.
-I am not a bottle of cheap white wine!”
+I am not a bottle of cheap white wine!

 Sure, most of the advice comes without an understanding of who you really are, which, let’s be honest, you have no idea yourself.
 But, some of it comes from a deep understanding of a person’s own self.
 And even though you didn’t ask for it, when someone lends you a hand while you are crawling on the floor, the wise thing to do it take it instead of pretending like you like the floor way too much.

 We have become a bunch of thin-skinned Netflixing couch potatoes with an expert ability to become pissed at questions that relate to our lives.
 My parents have become so scared with my reactions the few times they tried to give me advice, that they’ve now devised a strategy to make the most basic advice look like they are asking me for a favor like it’s the least I can do for being their son.

 “Hi, son.
 How are you?
 How was your day?
-Hmmm…ummm..okay (10 minutes later) Did you forget to switch off the fan before you left?
-I know I am asking you that for the fifth time in the last three days and it will naturally upset you, but see if it’s possible to switch off the fan before you leave the room. ..hmmm…Your children may not have electricity.”
+Hmmm…ummm..okay.
+(10 minutes later) Did you forget to switch off the lights before you left?
+Hmmm…ummm..okay.
+I know I am asking you that for the fifth time in the last three days and it will naturally upset you, but see if it’s possible to switch off the lights before you leave the room. ..Hmmm…ummm..okay…Your children may not have electricity.”

 The fight against advice happens because it seems to question our freedom.

 What we haven’t understood in this attempt to be free is that complete freedom is boring.
-All freedom is achieved through sacrifice.
+All freedom is achieved only through sacrifice.

-Without sacrificing the need to look like we’ve got it all figured out, we are never free to go figure out.
+Without sacrificing the need to look like we’ve got it all figured out, we are never free to go figure out anything.
 Without sacrificing some of the things we want to do, we are never free to do anything fully.
 Without sacrificing who we are, we can never become who we could be.
 Without sacrificing freedom, we will never really know what it is like to be free.

-So, when our parents and uncles and aunts and neighbors and Uber drivers and who-are-you-again people give us advice, it’s no reason to be discouraged, pissed or misunderstood.
+So, when our parents and relatives and neighbors and Uber drivers and who-the-jackshit-are-you-again people give us advice, it’s no reason to be discouraged, pissed or misunderstood.
 It’s not a threat to our freedom.
 It’s an aid to life.
 It’s the only way we have to give each other a part of our lives.
-That’s the only thing that will remain once the earth becomes free of us: the parts of our lives we passed on, however broken.
+That’s the only thing that will remain once the earth becomes free of every generation: the parts of their lives they passed on, however broken.